Western Michigan University

 - Modern and contemporary French literature and culture

-Dr. Cynthia Running-Johnson is associate professor and advisor of French in the Department of World Languages and Literatures, with a joint appointment as associate professor of Gender and Women's Studies at Western Michigan University.
+Dr. Cynthia Running-Johnson is an associate professor and advisor of French in the Department of World Languages and Literatures, with a joint appointment as associate professor of Gender and Women's Studies at Western Michigan University.

 A specialist in modern and contemporary French literature and theater, Dr. Running-Johnson has taught French and Francophone language, literature and culture at Western Michigan University since 1986.
 From 1984 to 1986, she taught French language and literature and humanities courses at St. John's University in Collegeville, Minn.
 She has regularly led WMU study abroad programs to France since 1989, founding the summer program in Lyon and serving on the committee that established WMU's semester-long program in Besançon.
 From 2003 to 2012, she was chair of the department.